-- 5 (Fig. 3a, 4a).
-Burrows can be classified in three categories.
-Burrows with living organisms can be categorized explicitly as fresh burrows (Fig. 2c, d).
-The second type is considered to be vacant burrows, which are filled by gray excrements (Fig. 2b).
-Thin black Mn- and Fe-oxide precipitates commonly encrust the surface of carbonate and the inner surface of empty burrows (Fig. 2a, c, d) and are thus classified as the third type of burrow.
-It has been suggested that Mn- and Fe-oxide precipitates grow at a very slow rate of 1-10mm/Ma.
-Coatings of black Mn- and Fe-oxide precipitates on the surface of the burrows - 10 indicate that they may have formed much earlier than the other burrows.
+tates commonly encrust the surface of carbonate and the inner surface of empty burrows (Fig. 2a, c, d) and are thus classified as the third type of burrow.
+It has been suggested that Mn and Fe oxide precipitates grow at a very slow rate of $1-10 \text{ mm Myr}^{-1}$.
+Coatings of black Mn and Fe oxide precipitates on the surface of the burrows indicate that they may have formed much earlier than the other burrows.
 Thus, the influence of bioturbation in this area was most likely a continuous process during early lithification and could play a significant role in both geological and biological processes.

-4. 2 Enhanced lithification around burrows
+4.2 Enhanced lithification around burrows